Office of the City Manager

 City Council Meeting Roundup

-On Tuesday, November 14th, the City Council had its regular monthly meeting.
-Here are the meeting highlights…
+On Tuesday, February 13th, the City Council had its regular monthly meeting.
+To help keep you informed, here are the meeting highlights.

 Chief Dan Yourkoski administered the Ceremonial Oath to Police Officer Malcolm Lee.